By Teachers, For Teachers

 As the school year creeps closer, force yourself to go back into the classroom and get some planning done.
 Maybe just a few short visits to work back up to the first day of school, or spending a few hours here and there at the library getting your units and plans together.
 Breaking through that physical barrier may make the back-to-school transition that much less traumatizing.

-How do you stay in fit teaching form over the summer?
+How do you stay in fit teaching form over the summer break?
 Share in the comments section!